 Established in 1972, MASCO, Medical Academic and Scientific Community Organization, Inc., is located in the Longwood Medical and Academic area at 375 Longwood Avenue, Boston.
 The MASCO family of organizations includes the Longwood Medical Area Child Care Center, MASCO Services, Inc. and the Colleges of the Fenway.

-Be a safe commuter and win!
+Be a safe commuter!